FormShantonu/NodeJs/node_interview_note.md

 > What is  event-driven in node js?

-It is a programming paradigm where the flow of execution is determined by events, rather than sequential execution.
-Node.js uses an event loop and callbacks to handle asynchronous operations efficiently.
+Node.js follows an event-driven architecture, meaning it reacts to events rather than following a sequential execution flow.
+It uses an Event Loop and an event-driven, non-blocking I/O model to handle multiple operations efficiently.

 > What is the role of the EventEmitter class in Node.js?